rcc-uchicago/user-guide/docs/midwayR3/overview.md

 # System Overview

-MidwayR is comprised of two login nodes and four compute nodes.
-The total installed storage on MidwayR is 441TB.
+MidwayR3 is comprised of two login nodes and four compute nodes.
+The total installed storage on MidwayR3 is 441TB.
 It uses SLURM as its workload manager and the software environment module to manage installed software.
 <br><br/>
 **Login Nodes:** MidwayR3 hosts login nodes with the following specifications: